Simatwa/yt5/README.md

        ![yt51](assets/yt51.jpg)

-		-All videos in a Playlist:
+		- All videos in a Playlist:

 $ yt5 playlist <Playlist-URI>

 ```
 	 ![yt53](assets/yt53.jpg)

-	    -All videos in a Channel :
+	    - All videos in a Channel :

 ```
 $ yt5 channel <Channel-URI>